Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-readme.md

 1. **Environment** - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
 1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
 1. **IntelliJ** - If the developer has authenticated via Azure Toolkit for IntelliJ, the `DefaultAzureCredential` will authenticate with that account.
-1. **Visual Studio Code** - If the developer has authenticated via the Visual Studio Code Azure Account extension (**version 0.9.11 or earlier**), the `DefaultAzureCredential` will authenticate with that account.
-To track progress toward supporting newer extension versions, see [this GitHub issue](https://github.com/Azure/azure-sdk-for-net/issues/27263).
+1. **Visual Studio Code** - If the developer has authenticated via the Visual Studio Code [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), the `DefaultAzureCredential` will authenticate with that account.
+It's a [known issue](https://github.com/Azure/azure-sdk-for-java/issues/27364) that `VisualStudioCodeCredential` doesn't work with Azure Account extension versions newer than **0.9.11**.
+A long-term fix to this problem is in progress.
+In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-development-tools).
 1. **Azure CLI** - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
 1. **Azure PowerShell** - If the developer has authenticated an account via the Azure PowerShell `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.